Harold Pope (cricketer)

 Harold Pope (10 May 1919 — 20 June 2000) was an English cricketer.
 He was a right-handed batsman and a leg-break bowler who played for Derbyshire in 1939 and 1946.

 Pope made his first-class debut just before the outbreak of the Second World War against a team of West Indians, though he was not to make his County Championship debut until the first year the competition was staged following the War.

 A lower-order batsman, his frequent bowling attack could not stop Derbyshire from finishing in a lowly position in the 1946 County Championship, and he was to finish with an average for the season of only seven.

-Pope's brothers were onetime Test cricketer George, who played for Derbyshire for fifteen years, and Alf Pope, who played first-class cricket for nine years.
+Pope's brothers were Test cricketer George, who played for Derbyshire for fifteen years, and Alf Pope, who played first-class cricket for nine years.